rafalp/Misago/dev-docs/plugins/index.md

 If you are interested in creating a custom plugin, please see the [plugin tutorial](./tutorial.md).

-Once you have your basic plugin up and running, the [extending Misago](./extending-misago.md) document contains a list of all available extension points.
+Once you have your basic plugin up and running, the [custom plugins](./custom-plugins.md) document contains a list of all available extension points.

 ## Creating custom threads filters